FLiP: Towards understanding and interpreting multimodal multilingual sentence embeddings

 For cross-modal experiments, we used speech-text pairs for English, German, and French from the Mozilla Common Voice (MCV) corpus~\cite{CV:2020} (v15.0).
 The standard splits comprises of 1.7M speech, text pairs for English, 0.5M pairs each for German (DE) and French (FR).
 The corresponding dev and test set had roughly 16k speech, text pairs per language.

-For cross-lingual experiments, we used parallel text data for two pairs from Europarl~\cite{koehn-2005-europarl} (English--\{German, French\}) and four pairs from Samanantar~\cite{ramesh-etal-2022-samanantar} (English--\{Bengali, Hindi, Tamil, Telugu\}).
+For cross-lingual experiments, we used parallel text data for two pairs from Europarl~\cite{koehn-2005-europarl} (English--\{German, French\}) and four pairs from Samanantar~\cite{ramesh-etal-2022-samanantar} (English--\{Bengali (BN), Hindi (HI), Tamil (TA), Telugu (TE)\}).
 For each language pair , we constructed training sets with roughly 1.8M bitexts and 10k bitexts each for dev and test sets.

 All the text is lower cased and stripped off punctuation.
 The vocabulary size is fixed at 100K words (unigrams) per language unless otherwise explicitly stated.